 To the best of our knowledge, there is no similar study prejecting the number certificate updates per AS required by S-BGP and soBGP.
-S-BGP has been evaluated for the requirements of storage, CPU, and memory [28], but not certificate updates.
+S-BGP has been evaluated for the requirements of storage, CPU, and memory [28], but not for certificate updates.
 We are not aware of any performance study for soBGP.
-Thus, it is difficult to directly compare psBGP with S-BGP and soBGP on their requirements of prefix certificate updates at this time.
+We are currently conducting performance study for soBGP and will compare psBGP with soBGP on the requirements of certificate udpates.